7 Easy to Grow Fruit and Veg Ideas

 - When roots appear prepare small potting pot

-- Place clean seed on the middle and cover with more soil
+- Place seed in the middle of the pot and cover with more soil

 - Stem should emerge from soil within 2-3 weeks

-- Keep inside if germinating in winter and place baby lemon tree outside in Spring
+- Keep inside while germinating, particularly in winter and place baby lemon tree outside in Spring

-Onions that are out of date work great, simply place in a cup of water ( bottom down) and roots grow!
+One of the easiest and quickest growers of the list.
+If plant onion bulbs is it as simple as potting in soil and waiting for growth.
+Another option is to get spring onions from old onions.
+Onions that are out of date work well, simply place in a cup of water ( bottom down) and watch the roots grow!

 - Leave in a sunny window